Intent

 It is also our aim to deliver a carefully sequenced curriculum that offers our pupils a develops progressively from a local perspective, national and international perspective.
 Children will be able to track their learning through key skills clearly identified at the beginning of each topic, whilst making links back to previously taught concepts.
 Vocabulary will be sourced and defined at the outset of study to enable all children to fully access their learning journey through a topic.

 Our school values are central to everything we do, and Geography is no exception.
-Pupils will demonstrate leadership throughout aspects of their own learning, particularly during geographical fieldwork and enquiry.
-They will learn the importance of organisation by continually organising human geographical concepts from physical geographical concepts, as study progresses across the school.
-Pupils will then discover the importance of resilience internationally, especially during the study of Fair Trade when children will learn how farmers across the world have had to adapt their practice in order to survive.
-Finally, pupils will show initiative in their study by being encouraged to make meaningful links between key concepts.
+Pupils will demonstrate a sense of leadership frequently throughout aspects of their own learning, particularly when leading elements of their own geographical enquiry and fieldwork.
+They will learn the importance of organisation by considering resources and materials needed when setting up a fieldwork enquiry.
+Pupils will discover the importance of resilience both nationally and internationally, especially during the study of Fair Trade, in lower Key Stage, Two when children will learn how farmers across the world have had to adapt their practice in order to survive.
+Finally, pupils will show initiative and communication in their study by being encouraged to make meaningful links between key concepts, and recording and sharing the findings of enquiry based learning.

 Implementation